resotto/gochk/README.md

 What is gochk?

 - gochk checks for .go files' [Clean Architecture The Dependency Rule](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html#the-dependency-rule) and prints its results.

   > This rule says that source code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.

 Why gochk?

-- ZERO Dependency (Only Standard Library)
+- ZERO Dependency
-- Simple and Easy to Read Results
+- Simple and Easy to Read Outputs

 ---